Hiking from Paleochora to Sougia is a Cretan adventure I will never forget. But not for the reason you think…

 I did this hike in Crete in early June and weather conditions were already too warm for walking.
 I’d wrongly assumed that as it was a coastal walk, sea breezes would keep me cool.
 Maybe gently blow me to Sougia even…

 Instead, extreme heat exhaustion set in mid-hike (and mid-ascent).
 I was genuinely worried about how I would make it back to civilization.
-After Gialiskari Beach, there is nothing out there except a dry trail and you.
-Thankfully, I pushed on and now this is all just a good story to tell.
+After Gialiskari Beach, the trail is very exposed and remote.
+Thankfully, I managed to push on and made it to Lissos.

 What should you do differently?